SunnySunnia/HS610/Longitudinal-Trajectory.md

 **Mechanism:**
 * finite mixture models
 * approximating unknown distributions
-* pro: if the general population is thought to be composed of distinct sub-populations that are not identifiable based on measured characteristics.
+* pro: if the general population is thought to be composed of distinct sub-populations, each following a conventional GCM.
 * con: if you dont know how many sub-populations are there.

 **Algorith:**